Ethiopia Chides US For undiplomatic Role In Nile Dam Talks - UrduPoint

 Ethiopia Chides US For 'undiplomatic' Role In Nile Dam Talks

-The Grand Ethiopian Renaissance Dam, set to become the largest hydropower plant in Africa, has been a source of tension between Addis Ababa and Cairo since Ethiopia broke ground on it in 2011.
+The US has been enabling talks between Ethiopia, Egypt and Sudan over the Grand Ethiopian Renaissance Dam, set to become the largest hydropower plant in Africa.

+The $4 billion project has set Addis Ababa and Egypt at loggerheads since Ethiopia broke ground in 2011 -- Cairo worried that filling a huge reservoir too quickly could staunch the Nile's flow lower down.

-The US Treasury Department stepped in last year to facilitate talks between Ethiopia, Egypt and Sudan -- another downstream country -- after Egyptian President Abdel Fattah al-Sisi reached out to US President Donald Trump, a close ally.
+The US Treasury Department stepped in last year after Egyptian President Abdel Fattah al-Sisi put in a request to his ally US President Donald Trump.

-Last week the Treasury Department issued a statement claiming an agreement had been reached and urged Ethiopia to sign "at the earliest possible time".
+Last week, the Treasury Department said an agreement had been reached and urged Ethiopia to sign "at the earliest possible time" and Egypt said it had signed the "fair and balanced" deal.

-Egypt issued its own statement saying it had initialled the agreement, calling it "fair and balanced" and in "the common interest of the three countries".

-Ethiopia, which skipped the most recent round of talks, denied there was a deal and expressed "disappointment" with the US statement, but did not spell out its position on future negotiations.
+But Ethiopia, which skipped the most recent round of talks, denied any deal had been agreed.

-At a press conference Tuesday, Ethiopian Foreign Minister Gedu Andargachew said Ethiopia would stick with the US-facilitated talks but warned Washington not to rush the process or try to influence the outcome.

-"The recent statement by the US we believe is undiplomatic and does not reflect a great nation like this," Gedu said.
+"The recent statement by the US we believe is undiplomatic and does not reflect a great nation like this," Ethiopian Foreign Minister Gedu Andargachew told a press conference on Tuesday.

+Sisi's office said later the Egyptian president had been reassured by Trump that the US would stick with the talks until a deal was signed, though it was unclear if the reassurance came after Ethiopia's criticism.

-" Ethiopia sees the dam as essential for its electrification and development, while Egypt -- which depends on the Nile for 90 percent of its irrigation and drinking water -- sees it as an existential threat.
+Ethiopia sees the dam as essential for its electrification and development, but Egypt -- which depends on the Nile for 90 percent of its irrigation and drinking water -- sees it as an existential threat.

--Sticking points- The biggest initial hurdle is the filling of the dam's enormous reservoir, which can hold 74 billion cubic metres of water.
+- 'We are neutral' - The biggest worry for Egypt is the filling of the dam's enormous reservoir, which can hold 74 billion cubic metres of water.

-Egypt is worried Ethiopia will fill the reservoir too quickly, reducing water flow downstream.

-In its statement Friday, the Treasury Department said "final testing and filling should not take place without an agreement" -- a position endorsed by Sudan.
+The US Treasury Department said on Friday that "final testing and filling should not take place without an agreement" -- a position endorsed by Sudan.

 "While Ethiopia disagrees with this and has cause to be concerned, it is not clear if the US has any intention to enforce this position, and it is more likely that negotiations continue in one form or another," Davison said.